h-aldarmaki/xfactor/README.md

 Before using this code, it is recommended to tokenize and stem the data.
 Make sure test sentences are processed the same way as training sentences.

 The input files must contain one sentence per line.
-Digits will be normalized and all characters lower-cased.
+Digits will be normalized and all characters lower-cased within the training scripts below.

 ## Training